 This strategy provides a framework for the future management and development of Rhondda Cynon Taf's heritage.
 Its delivery will involve our communities and partners from the public, private and third sectors.

 The Strategic Aims, Outcomes and Actions will be undertaken collaboratively, therefore, a process to monitor and evaluate the delivery of the strategy is vital.

 The Council's Heritage Service will lead in the delivery of this strategy and will be responsible for its evaluation.
-There will be quarterly monitoring meetings overseeing the delivery of identified actions and the Service will deliver a progress report on the Implementation

-Plan on an annual basis.
+There will be regular monitoring of the delivery of identified actions and the Service will deliver a progress report on the Implementation Plan on an annual basis.
 The Progress Update Report and an Annual Implementation Plan will be presented to the Strategic Arts and Culture Steering Group prior to each new financial year.
-Furthermore, progress on delivery will be scrutinised periodically at the relevant scrutiny committee.
+Furthermore, progress on delivery will be scrutinised periodically at the relevant Council Scrutiny Committee.

-A new initiative of key stakeholders will form an autonomous RCT Heritage Forum, facilitated by the Heritage Service, representative of the public, private and third sector, capable of pooling resources, expertise and experience, and providing advice and support in the delivery of this strategy to our communities.
+The Council's Heritage Service will work with key stakeholders to establish a new RCT Heritage Forum, representative of the public, private and third sector, to facilitate delivery of this Strategy and explore opportunities to maximise available resources, expertise and experience, and provide expert advice, insight and support in the delivery of this strategy to our communities.

 A review of the strategy will be undertaken during 2027/28 and reported to Cabinet.
-The next review to inform a new strategy post 2030 will be undertaken in 2029/2030, aligned with the Council's Corporate Plan timeline.
+The next review to inform a new strategy post-2030 will be undertaken in 2029/2030, aligned with the Council's Corporate Plan timeline.